p2panda/aquadoggo/aquadoggo_cli/README.md

           Enable ping for connected peers (send and receive ping packets), true by default

           [possible values: true, false]

+  -C, --rendezvous-client <RENDEZVOUS_CLIENT>
+          Enable rendezvous client to facilitate peer discovery via a rendezvous server, false by default

+          [possible values: true, false]

+  -S, --rendezvous-server <RENDEZVOUS_SERVER>
+          Enable rendezvous server to facilitate peer discovery for remote peers, false by default

+          [possible values: true, false]

+      --rendezvous-address <RENDEZVOUS_ADDRESS>
+          The IP address of a rendezvous server in the form of a multiaddress.

+          eg. --rendezvous-address "/ip4/127.0.0.1/udp/12345/quic-v1"

+      --rendezvous-peer-id <RENDEZVOUS_PEER_ID>
+          The peer ID of a rendezvous server in the form of an Ed25519 key encoded as a raw base58btc multihash.

+          eg. --rendezvous-peer-id "12D3KooWD3eckifWpRn9wQpMG9R9hX3sD158z7EqHWmweQAJU5SA"

   -h, --help
           Print help (see a summary with '-h')